In this post we are on a Central Bali day trip and drive from Mount Batur to Tegallalang rice terraces and the holy Pura Tirta Empul temple.

 Saturday Night in Central Bali

-Sunday is a holiday in Bali and on Saturday people are working and the children at school.
-But where are all these people going?
+Sunday is a holiday in Bali and on Saturday people work and all children go to school.
+But where are all these people going to?

-Temple Orchestra Playing
+Bali Temple Orchestra Playing

 So, they were all hurrying to the small temple where an orchestra started playing, a group of young boys and they played so well.

 That all was so magic and the music so fascinating with its typical Bali tones that we just had to keep watching behind the gate, absorbing it all.

 What a beautiful country Bali is and how I love their lifestyle, happiness and music!

 Saturday night in a Bali temple: musicians playing

 This concludes our Central Bali day trip.
 We took the road back to our tourist resort and had our hotel dinner…